djndl1/CSNotes/os/concepts/memory_management.md

 +---------------------------------------------------+
 ```

-(selector, offset) is converted to a physical address, selector selects the segment, offset denotes the address in the segment.
+(selector, offset) is converted to a physical address, selector selects the segment, offset is the address in the segment.

 After loading the selector, the corresponding descriptor (64-bit) is fetched from the LDT or GDT and stored in microprogram registers.
 If the segment does not exist, or is currently paged out, a trap occurs.
 The hardware then uses `Limit` field to check if the offset is beyond the end of the segment.
 The x86 adds the 32-bit Base field in the descriptor to the offset to form _linear address_.
 If paging is disabled, the linear address is interpreted as the physical address and sent to the memory for read/write.
 With paging disabled, it's a pure segmentation scheme.
 If paging is enabled, the linear address is interpreted as a virtual address and mapped onto the physical address using page tables.
 The page tables are three-level hierarchy.